Night trains to Sweden – and beyond the Arctic Circle

 What do the compartments offer?

-On night train connections within Sweden, the state railway SJ offers seating cars (regular train cars), couchette cars, and sleeping cars (with a private washbasin) as standard.
+On night train connections within Sweden, the state railway SJ offers seating cars (regular train carriages), couchettes, and sleeping cars (with a private washbasin) as standard.
 You can also book separate compartments with a private WC and shower.
 In Sweden, these are called "Deluxe compartments".
 However, they are not available on all trains.
 In the sleeping and couchette cars, SJ also provides towels.
 The showers are very spacious and, in our experience, very clean.

 Snälltåget, on the other hand, does not offer sleeping cars on its trains.
-They have cars with 6-berth compartments, which can either be shared or booked privately.
-Toilets and washing facilities are located in the corridor.
+They have carriages with 6-berth compartments, which can either be shared or booked for private use.
+The toilets and washing facilities are located in the corridor.

-For a particularly enjoyable night train experience, we recommend booking a higher category (sleeping car) or a private compartment.
+For a particularly lovely night train experience, we recommend booking a higher category (a sleeping car) or a private compartment.

 How far in advance should you book?

 The night trains to and from Sweden, as well as the night trains between Stockholm and Luleå, get booked up quickly, especially during the high season in summer and winter.
-It is advisable to book early (two to three months in advance).
-Additionally, schedules are sometimes only available three to four months in advance.
-The ideal booking window is therefore tight.
-We advise checking the connections regularly and booking quickly as soon as they become available.
+We recommend booking early (two to three months in advance).
+Additionally, timetables are sometimes only available three to four months beforehand.
+This makes the ideal booking window quite tight.
+We advise checking the connections regularly and booking as soon as they become available.

-Many night train fans agree, including the authors of this text: The most beautiful night train connection in Europe is the Norrland night train – the night train that runs from Stockholm to Narvik (Norway).
-It serves the coastal region on the Bothnian Sea and continues through the wild landscapes of Swedish Lapland and across the Arctic Circle.
-There, it travels on the route of the Iron Ore Line (Malmbanan), which leads from Luleå via Kiruna to Narvik.
+Many night train fans agreed, including the authors of this text: the most beautiful night train connection in Europe was the Norrland night train – the one that ran from Stockholm all the way to Narvik (Norway).
+It served the coastal region on the Bothnian Sea and continued through the wild landscapes of Swedish Lapland and across the Arctic Circle.
+There, it travelled on the Iron Ore Line (Malmbanan), which runs from Luleå via Kiruna to Narvik.

-The train stops in the crazy mining town of Kiruna, at Abisko Turiststation, the starting point for Abisko National Park.
-It travels along the wild Lake Torneträsk, a 60-kilometer-long mountain lake, to Riksgränsen (Sweden) and reaches Narvik (Norway) after winding its way down along the Rombaken Fjord.
+It would take you to the incredible mining town of Kiruna or to Abisko Turiststation, the starting point for Abisko National Park.
+It then wound its way along Lake Torneträsk, a 60-kilometre-long mountain lake, to Riksgränsen (Sweden) before reaching Narvik (Norway).

 Even more inspiration

-Are you looking for more inspiration as well as tips & tricks for your trip to the far north?
-Here on this site, the authors report on their adventures on rails in Scandinavia.
-You will also find plenty of other information about climatic conditions and particularly beautiful railway lines.
+Looking for more inspiration and tips & tricks for your trip to the far north?
+On this site, the authors report on their adventures on the rails in Scandinavia.
+You'll also find lots of other information about climatic conditions and particularly beautiful railway lines.